 That may be by removal of the pollutant, by containing it or breaking the pollutant linkage in some other way, the cost of which is borne, ideally, by the original polluter but where he cannot be found, by the current owner or, in default, by the local authority.

-The majority of contamination is nevertheless found in the course of voluntary development of sites by their owners and cleaned-up as a condition of planning consent to a standard ‘suitable for use’, in general (taking a long-term view) higher than that which can be required under Part 2A.
+The majority of contamination is nevertheless found in the course of voluntary development of sites by their owners and cleaned-up as a condition of planning consent to a standard ‘suitable for use’, in general (taking a long-term view) higher than that which can be required under Part 2A though here again, the government is encouraging standards to be relaxed.
 In addition, the Building Regulations require reasonable precautions to be taken to avoid danger to health and safety caused by contaminants in ground to be covered by buildings and associated ground.